More locals on the job

 “We’re also doing a lot of lifting at the ED as that takes shape.”

-Mr Sutherland and Mr Batey are excited to be part of the GV Health redevelopment project.
+Mr Sutherland and Mr Batey said they were excited to be part of the GV Health redevelopment project.

 “It’s great,” Mr Batey said.